wanghan1110/InsightDataEngineering/README.md

 - `./src/` contains all relevant files for replicating the batch and streaming portions of the project

-- `./sample-data` contains some sample Venmo transaction data
+- `./sample-data` contains some sample cellular signal data